plattfot/aur/README.md

-Package descriptions for AUR for the different projects I create.
+Collection of AUR package description that are not in the main AUR.